-The domain of UX content strategy is all the language in a user interface (UI).
-UX content strategists design with words to create experiences that are clear, consistent, and inclusive.
+The domain of content design is all the language in a user interface (UI).
+Content designers design with words to create experiences that are clear, consistent, and inclusive.

 - Five things to remember